tobixdev/rdf-fusion/README.md

 # RdfFusion

+> **⚠️ DISCLAIMER: This project is still heavily under development and is not ready for production use.
+APIs may change, features may be incomplete, and there might be performance issues or bugs.**

 RdfFusion is a graph database implementing the [SPARQL](https://www.w3.org/TR/sparql11-overview/) standard.

 The query engine of RdfFusion is based on the [Apache Arrow](https://arrow.apache.org/) columnar format and